ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Fired From Meta After 1 Week: Here’s All The Dirt I Got - <a href="https://medium.com/@sebastiancarlos/fired-from-meta-after-1-week-heres-all-the-dirt-i-got-855e4e5a0d65" target="_blank" rel="noopener noreferrer">link</a></h3>
+You are an absolute moron for believing in the hype of “AI Agents”. - <a href="https://medium.com/@austin-starks/you-are-an-absolute-moron-for-believing-in-the-hype-of-ai-agents-c0f760e7e48e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sebastian Carlos`**
+✍️ **posted by `Austin Starks`**

-<blockquote>This is not just another story of a disgruntled ex-employee.
-I’m not shying away from the serious corporate espionage or the ethical…</blockquote>
+<blockquote>I can’t even browse LinkedIn without seeing some product manager hype about agents coming “just around the corner”.</blockquote>

 <h3>2.
 One Hour of Learning, Three Hours of Creating: 9 Programming Beginners Take on Their First… - <a href="https://medium.com/@ryoshi3z/one-hour-of-learning-three-hours-of-creating-9-programming-beginners-take-on-their-first-b515845acefd" target="_blank" rel="noopener noreferrer">link</a></h3>